vocaroo/simple-audio-recorder/README.md

-	error, // Any current error object, or null errorStr, // Error object as string, or null time, // Current recorded time in milliseconds mp3Blobs, // List of all recordings as a blob mp3Urls, // List of all recordings as URLs (created with URL.createObjectURL) mp3Blob, // Single most recent recording blob
+	error, // Any current error object, or null errorStr, // Error object as string, or null time, // Current recorded time in milliseconds countdownTimeLeft, // Time left of the countdown before recording will start, if one was set mp3Blobs, // List of all recordings as a blob mp3Urls, // List of all recordings as URLs (created with URL.createObjectURL) mp3Blob, // Single most recent recording blob